How do you feel about asking other people for help?

-Requesting support can often make us feel vulnerable.
-We usually think (somewhat erroneously) that we should be able to do everything ourselves or that by admitting we need help, we are somehow being weak.
-In addition, many of us are sensitive about being told “no” and by asking others to help us, we put ourselves out there and risk being rejected.
+Asking for help can bring out a sense of vulnerability in a lot of us.
+We usually think (somewhat erroneously) that we should be able to do everything ourselves, or that by admitting we need help, we’re somehow being weak.
+Many of us also get nervous to hear “no,” and by asking others for support, we put ourselves out there and risk being rejected.

-It still might be a little scary, we may get our feelings hurt from time to time, and on occasion people may have some opinions or reactions to what we ask for or how we ask for it.
-But, when we give ourselves permission and remind ourselves that it’s not only okay, but essential for us to ask for help – we can create a true sense of freedom, support, and empowerment in our lives and in our relationships!
+When we give ourselves permission and remind ourselves that it’s not only okay, but essential for us to ask for help – we can create a true sense of freedom, support, and empowerment in our lives, work, and relationships.

-Here are a few things we can do to have more freedom and confidence when asking for help.
+Things we can do to have more freedom and confidence when asking for help.

-1) Make Genuine Requests, with Attachment.
 A “genuine” request can be accepted or declined, without any consequence.
 In other words, if we get really upset when someone says “no” to us, not only were we attached to the outcome, it probably wasn’t a real request to begin with (it was a demand).
-When we ask for what we want, without being attached to the response, we have more freedom to ask and ultimately our chances of getting what we want are greatly increased.

-2) Be Easy To Support.
 There are some specific things we can do to make it easier to support us.
 Such as:

 - Being open to the coaching and feedback of others